Extreme weather events in developing countries and related injuries and mental health disorders – a systematic review

 Due to climate change, extreme weather events have an incremental impact on human health.
 Injuries and mental health disorders are a particular burden of disease, which is broadly investigated in high income countries.
 Most distressed populations are, however, those in developing countries.
 This study investigates mental and physical health impacts arising from extreme weather events in these populations.
 No studies on droughts and heatwaves were identified.
 All studies were conducted in South America and Asia.
 There is also a gap in research in Africa (in quantity and quality) of studies in this field and a predominant heterogeneity of health assessment tools.

-Adolescents, Adults, Both sexes, Child health, Children, Cyclone, Drought, Extreme temperatures, Flash flood/Flood, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Protection, Storm/storm surge, Tornado
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Cyclone/Hurricane/Typhoon, Drought, Extreme temperatures, Flash flood/Flood, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Protection, Storm/storm surge, Tornado